 I tried setting up a few biotope aquariums, and from my experience, I know this is not at all a challenging task.
-You just have to follow some systematic approach.
+You just have to follow a systematic approach.
 This article will try to give you a guideline for setting up a Betta biotope aquarium.

 It’s best to keep these fish in as natural an environment as possible.
 But you have to do it correctly for a better result.